-FACE COVERING/MASK
+FACE COVERINGS/MASKS

-Code ADD Issued Proposed/8-5-20
+Code ADD Issued Proposed/8-20-20

 To reduce the spread of the pandemic (COVID-19), the Centers for Disease Control (CDC) recommends that a face covering/mask be worn in public settings when other social distancing measures are difficult to maintain.
 The district will consider the circumstances in the community and consult local health officials for the implementation of this policy.
+In consideration of this guidance and in pursuance of the ultimate goal of returning to and maintaining full five-day face to face instruction, Rock Hill Schools will require all persons to wear a face covering/mask at all times while inside district buildings or on district transportation.